-Photographs show thousands and thousands of unsold cars deteriorating until they are scrapped.
+Photographs show thousands and thousands of unsold new cars deteriorating in storage lots until they are scrapped.
 See Example( s )

 Sales of new cars in the UK have slumped to a 12-year-low … the EU’s Industry Commissioner Guenter Verheugen warned the outlook for the European car industry was ‘brutal’ and predicted not all European manufacturers would survive the crisis.